An easy to make traditional Lebanese appetizer that is healthy and delicious. Perfect as an appetizer, side or spread for your sandwiches.

 Made with roasted eggplant, tahini, lemon and garlic, this traditional Lebanese appetizer recipe could not be healthier or more delicious.

-Normally you would eat with just pita bread or chips,use as a spread on grilled chicken or eat with veggies.
+With baba ganoush, you would normally just eat with just pita bread or chips, use as a spread on grilled chicken or eat with veggies.
 Basically, anything you would eat with hummus you would eat with baba ganoush.

-How long does Baba Ganoush last in the fridge?
+Baba Ganoush will last in the fridge for about 3 days

 What recipe do you suggest to complement Baba Ganoush?

 Classic Baba Ganoush - Roasted Eggplant Dip Recipe

 - Pre-heat oven to 400 degrees and pierce eggplant with a knife 7-8 times all around the skin.

 - Optional Step for Added Flavor: While the oven is pre-heating, carefully char the eggplant on top of an open stovetop flame using metal tongs.
 Rotate the eggplant ever 30 seconds for a total of 3-4 minutes or until it starts to get smoky on the outside.

 - Roast the eggplants in the oven for 30 to 40 minutes then remove from oven until cool enough to handle.
 Cut into large chunks and place into a large food processor.